Bauer declines opt-out; pair get QOs from Mets

 Right-hander Trevor Bauer, third baseman Nolan Arenado, outfielder Charlie Blackmon and infielder-outfielder Jurickson Profar declined to opt out of their contracts to become free agents.

-Bauer agreed to a $102 million, three-year deal with the Los Angeles Dodgers in February and began 8-5 with a 2.59 ERA in 17 starts.
+Bauer agreed to a three-year, $102 million deal with the Los Angeles Dodgers in February and began 8-5 with a 2.59 ERA in 17 starts.
 He has been on paid leave since July 2 while he is investigated under Major League Baseball's domestic violence policy.
 He is keeping salaries of $32 million in each of the next two seasons.

-Profar agreed in January to a $21 million, three-year contract with the San Diego Padres and had the right to opt out of a deal that included $6.5 million for 2022, $7.5 million for 2023 and a $10 million mutual option for 2024.
+Profar agreed in January to a three-year, $21 million contract with the San Diego Padres and had the right to opt out of a deal that included $6.5 million for 2022, $7.5 million for 2023 and a $10 million mutual option for 2024.
 He hit .227 with four homers and 33 RBIs for the disappointing Padres.

-Gold Glove catcher Tucker Barnhart's $7.75 million option was exercised Saturday by the Detroit Tigers, who acquired him on Wednesday for infield prospect Nick Quintana.
+Gold Glove catcher Tucker Barnhart's $7.75 million option was exercised Saturday by the Detroit Tigers, who acquired him Wednesday from the Cincinnati Reds for infield prospect Nick Quintana.
 Barnhart's option price included a $250,000 escalator for winning a 2020 Gold Glove and would go up again by the same amount if he wins for 2021.

 The Chicago White Sox declined a $6 million option on 31-year-old infielder Cesar Hernandez.
 He hit .232 with 21 homers and 62 RBIs for Cleveland and Chicago, which obtained him on July 29.

-Cincinnati Reds left-hander Justin Wilson exercised a $2.3 million player option, part of a $5.15 million, two-year deal he signed with the Yankees.
+Reds left-hander Justin Wilson exercised a $2.3 million player option, part of a two-year, $5.15 million deal he signed with the New York Yankees.
 By exercising the player option, Wilson gave the Reds a club option for 2023 at $500,000 above that year's minimum salary.
 He had a 2.81 ERA in 21 games after the Reds obtained him on July 28.

 Josh Tomlin's $1.25 million option was declined by the World Series champion Atlanta Braves, who must pay a $250,000 buyout.
 The 37-year-old right-hander was 4-0 with a 6.57 ERA but did not pitch in the postseason.

 St. Louis declined a $17 million option on right-hander Carlos Martinez, who gets a $500,000 buyout, and a $12 million option on infielder Matt Carpenter, who receives a $2 million buyout.
-Martinez was 4-9 with a 6.23 ERA, completing a $51 million, five-year contract.
-Carpenter hit .169 with three homers and 21 RBIs, finishing a $39 million, two-year contract.
+Martinez was 4-9 with a 6.23 ERA, completing a five-year, $51 million contract.
+Carpenter hit .169 with three homers and 21 RBIs, finishing a two-year, $39 million contract.